Erdogan Turkish appoints the legal team to write a new constitution, arousing fears of a prolonged rule - ExBulletin

 Erdogan Turkish appoints the legal team to write a new constitution, arousing fears of a prolonged rule

-Ankara, president of Turkish Turkish, Recep Tayyip Erdogan, said on Tuesday that he had appointed a team of legal experts to start working on a new constitution which, according to criticism, could allow him to stay in power beyond 2028, at the end of her current mandate.
+Turkish President of Ankara, Turkey (AP), Recep Tayyip Erdogan, said on Tuesday that he had appointed a team of legal experts to start working on a new constitution which, according to criticism, could allow him to stay in power beyond 2028, at the end of his current mandate.

-Erdogan, who has managed Turkey as president since 2014 and was Prime Minister for more than a decade before, pleaded for a new constitution arguing that the current one, which was written following a military coup in 1980, is exceeded and preserved elements of military influence even if it has been changed several times.
+ErdoganWho has managed Turkey as president since 2014 and was Prime Minister for more than a decade before, argued for a new constitution arguing that the current one, which was written following a military coup in 1980, is exceeded and preserved elements of military influence even if it has been changed several times.

 Under the current Constitution, Erdogan cannot appear again unless the first elections are called or the legal framework is modified.
 Critics see the pressure for a new constitution as a possible path for re -election, allowing legal changes which would bypass the limits of the constitutional term.

-Erdogan, who has become more and more authoritarian over the years, has denied seeking a new constitution in order to stay in power, affirming last week “ We want the new constitution not for ourselves, but our country ''.
+Erdogan, who has become more and more authoritarian over the years, has denied having sought a new constitution in order to stay in power, saying that last week, we want the new constitution not for ourselves, but our country.

-His arrest was largely considered a political motivation, although the government insists on the Turkey's judicial system is independent and without political influence.
-This sparked generalized demonstrations calling for its release and at the end of the democratic decline in Turkey under Erdogan.
+His arrest was largely considered a political motivation, although the government insists on the judiciary of the turkey is independent and without political influence.
+He triggered generalized demonstrations Calling for his release and the end of democratic turkeys behind Erdogan.

 |